What changes have we made?

 We understand that a lack of flexible working options may have been a barrier to experienced staff coming to work for us.
 We have reviewed our working arrangements and introduced more flexible working options.

-Good rating from Ofsted
+Inadequate rating from Ofsted

-Our service is rated ‘Good’ by Ofsted.
+Our service is rated ‘Inadequate’ by Ofsted.